opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 Before end-to-end acknowledgments, the `s3` source would only acknowledge event delivery with Amazon Simple Queue Service (SQS) after writing all events to a Data Prepper buffer.
 In cases where Data Prepper was unable to write to OpenSearch, the SQS message would still be acknowledged, and Data Prepper would not read for the object.

-With end-to-end acknowledgments, the `s3` source does not acknowledge completion until all event are sent to an OpenSearch index or the `opensearch` sink's DLQ.
+With end-to-end acknowledgments, the `s3` source does not acknowledge completion until all events are sent to an OpenSearch index or the `opensearch` sink's DLQ.
 If the `s3` source receives no acknowledgment, the SQS message remains in the SQS queue for processing again.

 For Data Prepper 2.2.0, end-to-end acknowledgments are only supported inside the `s3` source since acknowledgments to `s3` are asynchronous.
-However, we've designed end-to-end acknowledgments so that they could be in other sources.
+However, we've designed end-to-end acknowledgments so that they could be used in other sources.
 If you would like to see additional sources added for this feature,
 [create a GitHub issue](https://github.com/opensearch-project/data-prepper/issues/new/choose).